-A caster is made up of two parts: the wheel and the mounting bracket.
+A caster is made up of two parts: a wheel and a mounting bracket.
 Casters are mounted to carts, racks, trucks, dollies, and heavy equipment to make them movable.

 If you are purchasing casters as an add-on accessory to your piece of equipment, here are some factors you will need to consider.